ENCYCLOPEDIC ENTRY

 Morgan Stanley

 Mist often forms when warmer air over water suddenly encounters the cooler surface of land.
 However, mist can also form when warm air from land suddenly encounters cooler air over the ocean.
-This is the cause of the summer fog in San Francisco, California, U.S.A.
-You can even create mist yourself, as you probably know, when you exhale the warm air from your body into the cold air.
+This is the cause of the summer in San Francisco, California, U.S.A.
+You can even create mist yourself, as you probably know, when you the warm air from your body into the cold air.

 Mist is a lot like its cousin, fog.
 The difference between the two depends on how well you can see.
 Mist is less dense than fog.
 If you can't see beyond one kilometer (two-thirds of a mile) in front of you, it's fog that's clouding your vision.
 If you can see more than that, it's just mist.